regtay/Project-13/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible? configuration management and provisioning
+- What is the main advantage of automating configuration with Ansible? configuration management and provisioning

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - .Install docker
 - .Install pip3
 - .Install docker python module